Syllabus – Summer 2025

 The cutoffs are strictly followed for each letter grade.
 A computed grade of 749.99 is a C not a C+.

 Extra credit on assignment.
-There are 10 points of extra credit for each assignments.
+There are 10 points of extra credit for each assignment (not labs).
 More information under Assignments.